JhonatanFerrer/JK206/README.md

 If you want to build your own JK206, go to the guide, where there will be the step-by-step to assemble and configure it

+<strong>Note:</strong> If you just want to assemble your own JK206 and don't plan to modify anything of the PCB design, you don't need to touch the KiCAD files, directly use the Gerbers as the guide says

 <h2 align="Left"> Español </h2>

 Este proyecto consiste en un diseño de teclado mecánico ortolineal que es capaz de utilizarse tanto para un macropad como para un teclado 50%.